katerinabc/Worldbuilding/chatsessions.md

 - Should we add an agent at the start that interprets the users text and then guides it into the right category
 - consider using [Neynar's cast summary api endpoint](https://api.neynar.com/v2/farcaster/cast/conversation/summary)?

+Final note for today: what I don't like is that the bot's instruction are too prescriptive.
+It doesn't include word for word what I want it to say